-Place roadway and sidewalk signing and roadway temporary pavement marking as detailed on the plans and in conformance to the Manual on Uniform Traffic Control

-Devices (MUTCD), latest edition.
+Place roadway and pavement marking as detailed on the plans and in conformance to the Manual on Uniform Traffic Control Devices (MUTCD), latest edition.
 Traffic control shall be completely in place by the end of the working day of a traffic switch.

 Do not deliver or store materials and equipment within open travel lanes or open side roads during any stage of construction.
-Temporary lane closures and/or halting of traffic within open roadways and pedestrian paths require flaggers and will not be permitted during Peak Travel Periods.

-Conduct operations in a manner that will cause the least interference to traffic and pedestrian movements.
-Maintain vehicle and pedestrian access at all times to buildings within the limits of construction.
+Conduct operations in a manner that will cause the least interference to traffic movements.
+Maintain vehicle and pedestrian access at all times to buildings within the limits of construction